-- Off-street parking for the site shall be provided in accordance with the Residential Site Improvement Standards (RSIS), using the "Mid-Rise or Garden Apartment" standard for residential uses: - o 1 Bedroom Units 1.8 Spaces / Unit - o 2 Bedroom Units 2.0 Spaces / Unit - o 3 Bedroom Units 2.1 Spaces / Unit - The parking proposed for a development may diverge from the parking calculation using the above standard by up to 5% without need for a waiver or deviation. - Parking for mixed-use buildings that include non-residential uses may utilize a shared parking arrangement.
-There shall be no minimum parking requirement for non-residential uses, but at the time of Site Plan application, a demonstration of shared parking calculations shall be provided for review by the Board.

-- Off-street parking may be provided as surface parking or within a structure. - Off-street parking shall be screened from public view. - Parking management strategies and creative parking designs are permitted in order to efficiently utilize the site.
-Some strategies and designs include, but are not limited to, tandem parking, valet parking, stacked parking, and automated parking systems.
+- Off-street parking for the site shall be provided in accordance with the Residential Site Improvement Standards (RSIS), using the "Mid-Rise or Garden Apartment" standard for residential uses: - 1 Bedroom Units 1.8 Spaces / Unit - 2 Bedroom Units 2.0 Spaces / Unit - ° 3 Bedroom Units 2.1 Spaces / Unit - Off-street parking for non-residential uses: - Provision of off-street parking is not required for non-residential uses. - Off-street parking may be provided as surface parking or within a structure. - Off-street parking shall be screened from public view. - Parking management strategies and creative parking designs are permitted in order to efficiently utilize the site.
+Some strategies and designs include, but are not limited to, tandem parking (with both spaces assigned to the same unit), valet parking, stacked parking, and automated parking systems.
 All parking arrangements shall be presented with technical and operational details at the time of site plan application and are subject to review and approval by the Board.

-- A courtyard with landscaping and other amenities offering public access shall be provided. - Signage for retail storefronts shall be coordinated throughout the site. - Wall sign area shall be limited to 5% of the first floor façade area, and freestanding signs shall be prohibited. - Adequate lighting should be provided throughout the site, and decorative lighting fixtures should be provided along Main Street, and in the plaza area. - Sustainable design practices, and LEED certifiable buildings are strongly encouraged.
-Green roofs are encouraged on all existing buildings.
+- Signage for first-floor, non-residential unit shall be coordinated throughout the site. - Wall sign area shall be limited to 5% of the first-floor façade area of each non-residential unit and freestanding signs shall be prohibited. - Adequate lighting should be provided throughout the site, and decorative lighting fixtures should be provided along Main Street, and in the plaza area. - Sustainable design practices, and LEED certifiable buildings are strongly encouraged.
+Green roofs are encouraged on all existing buildings. - Additional identification signage for the residential portion of the building is permitted subject to the review and approval of the Planning Board.

-Concept Plan: JCP&L Mixed-Use
+Concept Plan: Mixed-Use

-The concept plan for this site proposes a mixed-use building, which includes the adaptive re-use of portions of the existing JCP&L buildings, street-oriented retail, restaurants, residential uses, a public plaza, and surface/ structured parking.
-The existing four-story building should be retrofitted and the existing two-story buildings should be expanded or demolished and replaced.
-An additional story may be constructed, which would bring the total height of the building to five stories.
-The development is intended to accommodate residential uses on the upper floors, uses accessory to the residential use (e.g. fitness center), and a restaurant and retail should be provided at street level.
-The outdoor parking/loading area on Lots 5 and 6 should be converted into a plaza area with green space a fountain or any other form of public art.
-Structured parking utilizing creative design and management techniques to maximize the efficient use of space should be provided for the residential units.
+The concept plan for this site proposes a mixed-use building, which includes, street-oriented commercial uses, restaurants, residential uses, a public plaza, and surface/structured parking.
+The proposed building is intended to accommodate multi-family residential uses on the upper floors and uses accessory to the building's residential units (e.g. fitness center).
+Building amenities, restaurants and other commercial uses, should be provided at the street level.
+The outdoor parking/loading area on Block 21, Lots 5 and 6 should be converted into a plaza area with green space, or any other form of public art.
+Structured parking, utilizing creative design and management techniques to maximize the efficiency of the space, should be provided for the residential units.